gyorilab/emmaa/emmaa/aws_lambda_functions/README.md

 ## AWS Simple Storage Service (S3)

-All model states, model managers, assembled statements, test results, model and test statistics files, as well as additional outputs (e.g. exports to different formats, paths extracted from test results, images for dynamical queries, etc.) are stored on S3.
+All versions of model states and other outputs are stored on S3.
+The bucket has the following directories:

+- `models` - model states (pickle) and model coniguration files (JSON).
+- `results` - assembled model manager objects (pickle) and test results (JSON).
+- `assembled` - assembled statements (gzip JSON and JSONL).
+- `model_stats` - model statistics (JSON).
+- `stats` - test statistics (JSON).
+- `tests` - test corpora (pickle).
+- `exports` - different exports of model state (BNGL, SBML, TSV, KAPPA, GROMET, etc.).
+- `paths` - graph paths extracted from test results (JSONL).
+- `papers` - IDs of papers used to build a model (JSON).
+- `query_images` - plots of simulated query results (PNG).

+All of the above directories internally have subdirectories for each model.
+All files are versioned with the timestamp created during the model manager assembly.